covrig/homeassistant-gcharts-card/README.md

 <img align="left" src="https://i.imgur.com/XSTSlds.gif" height="350">

 ***
-KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work, the more-info card is disabled with a trick, a bit tricky to add more than one chart ([details at the end of this page](https://github.com/covrig/homeassistant-gcharts-card/blob/master/README.md#how-to-add-more-then-one-chart))...
+KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work...

 _No need to restart hass every time you change an option.
-To test your changes just clear your cache or use a new incongnito window (after each change).._
+To test your changes just refresh the page - clear your cache or use a new incongnito window if no change is observed_

-I didn't create any config options under the `customize` section since the option list is extremly long.

-I will work in adding all chart types.
-Maybe others will contribute.
 ***